KMasterOfPuppets/IdentityManager.ApiSdk/doc/02-entity-methods.md

 .WithWritableColumns("FirstName", "LastName", "UID_PersonHead"));
 ```

 The following code defines a rule that determines when a column should be writable.
 In this case, the `PhoneNumber` is writable only if the `IsExternal` flag is set.
+(Note that object permission constraints still apply and cannot be overridden.)

 ```csharp
 .WithWritableColumns("Phone", e => e.GetValue<bool>("IsExternal"))